 Please allow 2 to 3 weeks for delivery.
 When requesting materials, please be aware that the time taken for materials to arrive depends upon the difficulty of the request, how the proximity of the lending library to Hastings, and how much time lending libraries take to fill the request.

-When materials arrive, students receive a memo in their SIC folders.
-Materials will be held for seven days behind the Circulation Desk in the Library.
+When materials arrive, you will receive an email notification.
+Print materials will be held for seven days behind the Circulation Desk in the Library.
 If they are not picked up within this time-frame they will be returned to the lending library.
-Photocopies of journal articles will be delivered directly to SIC folders.
+PDFs of articles will be emailed directly to you.

 The lending library may impose special conditions on use, such as library use only, non-renewable, or user's signature required.
 Conditions are noted on the UC Hastings ILL band attached to the book.
 When you accept the loan, you are obliged to honor these conditions.